subsquid/docs/docs/evm-indexing/query-state.md

   })
 //...
 ```
+You can define the `RPC_ETH_HTTP` in three ways:
-For local runs, simply update the local `.env` file and when the squid deployed to Aquarium define at as a [secret](/deploy-squid/env-variables) on your Aquairum account (or, if you are using the RPC proxy service, leave it to the Aquarium to define it for you).
+ - for local runs, simply update the local `.env` file;
+ - for squids deployed to Cloud define it as a [secret](/deploy-squid/env-variables) on your Cloud account;
+ - if you are using the [RPC proxy service](/deploy-squid/rpc-proxy), leave it to the Cloud to define it for you.

 ## `Contract` class